TCX-T2/Deep-Learning/README.md

 - `Rapports_Scan/`: Directory where prediction reports are saved.

 ## Note
-Make sure to adjust the model upload the model in you drive data path (`'/content/drive/MyDrive/ModelData'`) and file save path (`'/content/drive/MyDrive/Rapports_Scan/'`) according to your file structure.
+Make sure to upload the model in you drive data path (`'/content/drive/MyDrive/ModelData'`) and create a file save path (create the /MyDrive/Rapports_Scan) (`'/content/drive/MyDrive/Rapports_Scan/'`) according to your file structure.

 ## Author
 TCX Team 2